anthonyivanier/NLP_ENSAE_Project/README.md

-WIP NLP Project during the 3rd year at ENSAE
+NLP Project during the 3rd year of engineering at ENSAE Paris

+Work on Socface project data (https://socface.site.ined.fr) to predict sex from archive data

 Class of 2023-2024